 Because our thinking is not one of an exponential mindset, exponential technologies have always overwhelmed us.
 One only needs to think of the internet or the smartphone: These technological advancements seemingly appeared all of a sudden, but shortly afterward, they had conquered the world.
 Bitcoin is now the next exponential technology to thrive on the back of these two (and other) exponential technologies.
 Just like the internet or the smartphone before it, the crypto asset is likely to produce second-round and third-round effects which will fundamentally change the world.

 With each passing day, it makes less and less sense to perceive the virtual and physical worlds as separate spheres of human action.
 Our reality is getting evermore digital and, with it, physical atoms might be more and more dominated by digital bits.
 If you are intimidated by this, this is totally fine.
 But let me reiterate what I said in the beginning: Because bitcoin is a digital thing without the problems inherent to the digital world, it is your friend and not your foe.

 This is an op ed by Pascal Hügli, author of the book Ignore at Your Own Risk: The New Decentralized World of Bitcoin and Blockchain.
 Views expressed are his own and do not necessarily reflect those of Bitcoin Magazine or BTC Inc.

-Pascal Hügli is a journalist at financialmedia AG and author of Ignore at Your Own Risk: The New Decentralized World of Bitcoin and Blockchain.
-He is also the chief research officer for Schlossberg&Co. and a lecturer at the University of Applied Sciences in Business Administration Zurich and a public moderator and debater.
+Pascal Hügli is a Swiss journalist at financialmedia AG, with a focus on economic and financial topics, in particular in the area of Bitcoin and crypto finance.
+He is also a lecturer at the University of Applied Sciences in Business Administration Zurich and a public moderator and debater.